 The BCS scar state $\ket{z_0}$ \eqref{eq:spgs} with $O_j = \CO_{30,j}$ becomes the ground state.
 It saturates the upper bound on the absolute value of the expectation value $\braket{\CO_{30,j}}$ (Fig. \ref{fig:BSSTmediumHwithGamma}b) and in our simulation also has highest spin-triplet ODLRO $\braket{ \CO^\dagger_{30,i} \CO_{30,j}}$ (Fig. \ref{fig:BSSTmediumHwithGamma}d).
 The values of the one- and two-point function in the excitations $\ket{z^{30}_n}$ \eqref{eq:scarsInZnBasis} above the BCS ground state agree with the analytical expressions.
+The $\mu=1,2$ one-point functions (not shown) are zero.
 Their average spin-triplet pairing ODLRO (dashed red line in the panel d) is larger than that in any generic, non-scar state, thus confirming that this subspace, as intended, features the largest pairing correlations of the $\CO_{30,j}$ type.

 As we observe in Fig. \ref{fig:BSSTmediumHwithGamma}b, in the additional tower featuring both $\mu=1$ and $\mu=3$ spin-triplet ODLRO (indicated by black crosses) the value of the one-point function $\braket{\CO_{30,j}}$ coincides with that in the $\ket{z^{30}_n}$ states with $1\leq n\leq N-1$.
 Therefore, these states also strongly react to the pairing potential, which rotates them with respect to the $\Delta=0$ case.
 In the rotated basis, they are still annihilated by all the $T$ terms of the Hamiltonian, remain equally-spaced in energy (with the same spacing as in the main tower), and preserve strong spin-triplet ODLRO in the $\mu=1$ channel (Fig. \ref{fig:BSSTmediumHwithGamma}c).
 The corresponding $\mu=1$ one-point function remains zero.